Visibility efforts not making the impact you’d like?

 - Do I know how I want to manage my connections and relationships? (right relationship)

-Before we dive into the final steps, just take a moment to do a quick review of how easy it is to engage with you.
+Before you explore those questions in detail, take a moment to do a quick review of how easy it is to engage with you.
 Look at your website and social media channels.
 If you were new to your site or social page, would it be clear:

 - what the site or page is about

 - who the site or page is for

 - how to contact you via phone or email

 - how to let you know they want to hear from you regularly (the most common method for this being to hand over your name and email address via an opt in form)

 - how to follow you on your social media channels?

 If yes, great!
 You’ve cleared the path for people to find you with ease.
 Now all you need to do is go out and let them know you exist.